 I like making this salad in the summer because it’s very refreshing thanks to the lime juice and the aromatic herbs also enhances that freshness.
 The lime juice also removes any strong and gamy flavors from the beef.
 Besides, the salad can be enjoyed cold which is perfect for hot summer days.

-More Asian salad recipes you may be interested in:
+More Vietnamese salad recipes you may be interested in: